brikatee4/mentorship/README.md

 * A minimum number of members required to start the squad
 * A maximum number of members in the squad
 * A minimum skill level (beginner, intermediate, advanced)
+* Can a member join the squad after it has started?
 * A weekly schedule of activities for the squad.
 This can be as simple as office hours, or as extensive as project deadlines
 * An end date or condition for the squad

+When you've gathered these requirements please fill out the following form:

+*TODO: Create an airtables form?*

-Once these items have been defined you can start promoting your squad to our general members.
+Once these items have been defined and the form has been filled out you can start promoting your squad to our general members.
 When you reach your minimum members you can set a start date on your squad.

 ### Running a squad